 Reviewed by Crutch from uk on 14th Feb 2012

 where I phoned up, literally begging to have my contract terminated.
+Customer

 services show no respect, knowledge or compassion.
-Ignoring
+Ignoring upload/dload (which

 all the speed boosting tips 3 are so eager to point out.
 If anything, maybe

-putting you off from going with 3 might improve my
+putting you off from going with 3 might improve my embarrassing speeds.

 Reviewed by Wilko from UK on 1st Feb 2012

-as saying that I would probably get more help standing outside the school gates and
+as saying that I would probably get more help standing outside the school gates

 Reviewed by Heidi from Uk on 13th Jan 2012

 than our home broadband (we do have rubbish speeds at home) it gets a signal

 Reviewed by Pin from Uk on 10th Jan 2012